Saturday, February 23, 2013

 Method

-Simmer garlic, sliced roots and vegetable stock together.
+Simmer garlic, sliced roots and vegetable stock to soften the roots.

 Simmer for another 5 mins and off the heat.

-Before serving, garnish with spring onions and drops of sesame oil.
+Before serving, garnish with spring onion and drizzle sesame oil.

 6 comments: